datafibers-community/df_web_src/content/blog/2017-11-02-Hive-RowID-Generation.md

 SELECT ROW_NUMBER() OVER () as row_num FROM table_name
 ```

-However, it is reported in some version of Hive that the function has exceptions when used in views or weird behavior, see here and there.
+However, it is reported in some version of Hive that the function has exceptions when used in views or weird behavior, see [here](https://issues.apache.org/jira/browse/HIVE-11583).
 Therefore, it is a quite danger to use this approach right now since your result is unexpected across different version of Hive.

 ### Java Package